simonchartan-lewagon/run_pred/README.md

 Source dataset: https://www.kaggle.com/datasets/olegoaer/running-races-strava

-The project aims to predict race times using a machine learning model trained on a dataset (after cleaning) of 32,500 races from 105 runners.
+The project aims to predict race times using a machine learning model trained on a dataset (after cleaning and rebalancing) of ~35000 races from 105 runners.
 There will be three different predictions based on the desired performance level or user level.

 The initial dataset is composed of 42,116 rows and 7 columns, and includes features such as:
-athlete: the unique identifier for the athlete who completed the race
+- athlete: the unique identifier for the athlete who completed the race
-gender: the binary category of the athlete, either Male (M) or Female (F)
+- gender: the binary category of the athlete, either Male (M) or Female (F)
-timestamp: the date and time (in minutes) when the race began distance (in meters): the distance of the race course elapsed time (in seconds): the time taken by the athlete to complete the race elevation gain (in meters): the elevation gain of the race course average heart rate (in BPM): the average heart rate of the athlete during the race
+- timestamp: the date and time (in minutes) when the race began
+- distance (in meters): the distance of the race course
+- elapsed time (in seconds): the time taken by the athlete to complete the race
+- elevation gain (in meters): the elevation gain of the race course
+- average heart rate (in BPM): the average heart rate of the athlete during the race

-## preprocessing
+## Preprocessing

-### cleaning Data
+### Data cleaning

 file: a_cleaning.py

 The data has been cleaned by removing duplicates, searching and delate for outliers, and handling missing values.

+### Data splitting

+file: b_splitting.py

+The dataset has been split in train/test set and features/target.

 ### Feature engineering

 file: c_feature_engineering

-Feature engineering has also been performed, including the creation of time-based features such as: creating a cyclical feature for weekdays: sin_day, cos_day
+Feature engineering has also been performed, including the creation of time-based features such as:
+- creating a cyclical feature for weekdays: sin_day, cos_day

-creating a cyclical feature for months: sin_month, cos_month
+- creating a cyclical feature for months: sin_month, cos_month

-categorical features such as:
+- categorical features such as:
-day_am, day_pm: categorize whether the race was held during the morning (am) or afternoon (pm) half of the day. day_dawn, day_morning, day_noon, day_afternoon, day_evening: categorize the specific time of day when the race was held. season_winter, season_spring, season_summer, season_autumn: categorize the season of the year when the race was held.
+  - day_am, day_pm: categorize whether the race was held during the morning (am) or afternoon (pm) half of the day.
+  - day_dawn, day_morning, day_noon, day_afternoon, day_evening: categorize the specific time of day when the race was held.
+  - season_winter, season_spring, season_summer, season_autumn: categorize the season of the year when the race was held.

   elevation_category: feature computes the elevation ratio of the runs and categorizes them into different categories.
 The computation is done by dividing the elevation_gain by the distance and multiplying the result by 1000 to get the elevation gained per kilometer.
 Based on this, the runs are then categorized into the following categories:

     elevation_category_1: runs with no elevation or a small elevation gain (= rolling elevation) of less than 9.5 meters per kilometer.
     elevation_category_2: runs with a moderate/steep elevation gain of 9.5 to 29 meters per kilometer.